GusBusDraws/smallweb-subway.js/README.md

 ## Change Log
 ### 2025-01-22
+- Replace doodlecrew.json with object in doodlecrew.js
-- Replace creativesclub.json with object in comics.js
+- Replace creativesclub.json with object in creativesclub.js
 - Remove comments of old JSON load structure from comics.js
 - Test new structure (no JSON file) with comics line
 - Add Doug's Poetry Shack to map